Ch. 5: Skills for Your Resume

 The best place to start when determining which of these you should focus on is the hospital job posting itself.
 Within the posting, you should be able to gather the most important experience and skills necessary to perform the responsibilities of the position.

-How well do you assess situations and pinpoint the problems?
+How well do you assess situations and pinpoint the problems that you encounter?
 This skill is greatly desired by employers as it works hand-in-hand with your reasoning and problem-solving skills to quickly and efficiently solve potential issues that may arise.

 Reasoning skills generally revolve around problem-solving and finding solutions to the various issues that may arise in your position.
 Your value to the employer is increased with each problem you can solve for them, further securing your job.

 This is one of the most highly-mentioned skills that employers want to see in candidates.
+With so many healthcare and hospital positions that require solid communication skills, it is an important one to highlight on your resume.
 They value communication and social skills because they want employees that will fit well into the dynamic of their workplace and be relatable to customers and/or patients.

 Employers want well-organized candidates that will be able to juggle the potentially hectic days that will inevitably arise in your future position.